matomo-org/developer-documentation/docs/tracking-api.md

     * `cip` &mdash; Override value for the visitor IP (both IPv4 and IPv6 notations supported).
     * `cdt` &mdash; Override for the datetime of the request (normally the current time is used).
 This can be used to record visits and page views in the past.
 The expected format is: `2011-04-05 00:11:42` (remember to URL encode the value!).
 The datetime must be sent in UTC timezone.
       _Note: if you record data in the past, you will need to [force Piwik to re-process reports for the past dates](http://piwik.org/faq/how-to/#faq_59)._

+      If you set `cdt` to a datetime older than four hours then `token_auth` must be set.
+If you set `cdt` with a datetime in the last four hours then you don't need to pass the `token_auth`.
     * `country` &mdash; An override value for the country.
 Should be set to the two letter country code of the visitor (lowercase), eg **fr**, **de**, **us**.
     * `region` &mdash; An override value for the region.
 Should be set to the two letter region code as defined by [MaxMind's](http://www.maxmind.com?rId=piwik) GeoIP databases.
 See [here](http://dev.maxmind.com/static/maxmind-region-codes.csv) for a list of them for every country (the region codes are located in the second column, to the left of the region name and to the right of the country code).
     * `city` &mdash; An override value for the city.
 The name of the city the visitor is located in, eg, **Tokyo**.